noahmvf/07-vanilla-rest-api/README.md

 ## Submission Instructions
 * Work in a fork of this repository
 * Work in a branch on your fork
+* Set up Travis CI on your forked repo
 * Open a pull request to your master branch.
 * Submit on canvas a question and observation, how long you spent, and a link to your pull request